Lovionov/plonkit-img/README.md

 # plonkit-img

-Image assets for the TestGuessr autoplay/meta userscript, served via [jsDelivr](https://www.jsdelivr.com/) from this public GitHub repo.
+Image assets for the Plonkit meta website [jsDelivr](https://www.jsdelivr.com/) from this public GitHub repo.

 ## Structure